 - Exfoliating – When doing any form of hair removal, exfoliate the area 2-3 times a week to prepare.
 You can exfoliate using a sugar scrub or a loofa.
 We want to cause friction to the skin to remove dead skin cells while leaving the skin ready for re-growth.

 - Moisturizing – After exfoliating a HUGE secret is to moisturize the area.
 Moisturizing in between hair removal appointments will help the hair grow straighter which will help with the hair removal process.
-Further, we find that the skin and hair follicle is too dry.
-Moisturizing will help the hair grow in more healthily.
+Without moisturizing, we find that the skin and hair follicle is too dry making it less likely for the hair grow in healthily.

 - No swimming/sauna/hot showers or intercourse- YES!
 You read this correctly.
 After your Sugaring hair removal appointment, we don’t want anything to touch your skin that could irritate the hair follicle.
 Here’s the thing.
 Once your hair is removed, you have an open wound technically.
 Your skin needs to heal and there is a risk for ingrown hairs if swimming in a chlorinated pool or sitting in a sauna that causes you to sweat.
 Hot showers are not recommended for the first 24 hours either.
 If you need to bathe, take a lukewarm shower.
 Intimacy can also cause one to sweat.
 We suggest waiting for 72 hours.